-Investments at FVTIS are re-measured at fair value at the end of each reporting period and the resultant re-measurement gains or losses is recognised in the consolidated income statement in the period in which they arise.
+Investments at fair value through the income statement are re-measured at fair value at the end of each reporting period and the resultant re-measurement gains or losses is recognised in the consolidated income statement in the period in which they arise.
 Subsequent to the initial recognition, investments classified at amortised cost are measured at amortised cost using the effective profit method less any impairment allowance.
 All gains or losses arising from the amortisation process and those arising on de-recognition or impairment of the investments, are recognised in the consolidated income statement.